 The first substantial restructuring of Section 57-38-30.5 did not occur until the 2007 legislative session with the passage of House Bill Nos.
 1412 and 1018.
-House Bill Nos.
-1412 expanded the availability of the research expense tax credit to passthrough entities and House Bill Nos.
-1018 allowed for individual income taxpayers to qualify for the credit.
-House Bill Nos.
-1018 also broadened the scope of the research expense tax credit by allowing a taxpayer to sell, transfer, or assign up to \$100,000 in unused credits and further amended the section to include substantially the same provisions as are seen in current law.
-The fiscal impact of expanding the availability of the credit to passthrough entities could not be determined but the impact of expanding the credit to individuals, and increasing the available amount of the credit, resulted in an estimated reduction in general fund revenues of \$2.47 million for the 2007-09 biennium.
+House Bill No. 1412 expanded the availability of the research expense tax credit to passthrough entities and House Bill No. 1018 allowed for individual income taxpayers to qualify for the credit.
+House Bill No. 1018 also broadened the scope of the research expense tax credit by allowing a taxpayer to sell, transfer, or assign up to \$100,000 in unused credits and further amended the section to include substantially the same provisions as are seen in current law.
+The fiscal impact of expanding the availability of the credit to passthrough entities could not be determined, but the impact of expanding the credit to individuals, and increasing the available amount of the credit, resulted in an estimated reduction in general fund revenues of \$2.47 million for the 2007-09 biennium.
 A notation provided in the fiscal note indicated that this figure could increase depending on the degree by which the increased credit rate, and the new transferability feature, expanded the use of the credit.
 The identified goals of applying the changes provided in 2007 House Bill No. 1018 were to attract new businesses to this state to conduct research activity and retain those businesses already present.

 Amendments to Section 57-38-30.5 during the 2009 legislative session generally consisted of technical corrections, including a slight modification to a defined term pursuant to the passage of 2009 House Bill No. 1086, and the elimination of a reference to the optional long-form filing method (Form ND-2) pursuant to the passage of 2009 House Bill No. 1324.
 The credit also was modified during the 2013 legislative session through the passage of House Bill No. 1106 and Senate Bill No. 2207.
 Changes made pursuant to House Bill No. 1106 streamlined the lengthy description of a passthrough entity by providing a definition of the term at the outset of the income tax chapter.
 More substantive changes resulted from the passage of 2013 Senate Bill No. 2207, which added an additional subsection to Section 57-38-30.5 to safeguard references made to federal definitions throughout the section from becoming ineffective should the federal research tax credit be discontinued.
+The most recent change resulted from 2017 House Bill No. 1044, which created a uniform definition of "primary sector business" in Title 1.

-Information provided to the Political Subdivision Taxation Committee by the Tax Department on July 29, 2015, and later amended on August 12, 2015, indicates the number of individual income tax returns on which the credit was claimed and the total amount claimed is as follows:
+Information provided by the Tax Department indicates the number of individual income tax returns on which the credit was claimed and the total amount claimed is as follows:

-- In tax year 2007, a total of \$530,888 was claimed over 75 returns; - In tax year 2008, a total of \$867,722 was claimed over 152 returns; - In tax year 2009, a total of \$856,534 was claimed over 132 returns; - In tax year 2010, a total of \$1,247,417 was claimed over 150 returns;
+- In tax year 2007, a total of \$530,888 was claimed over 75 returns; - In tax year 2008, a total of \$867,722 was claimed over 152 returns; - In tax year 2009, a total of \$856,534 was claimed over 132 returns; - In tax year 2010, a total of \$1,247,417 was claimed over 150 returns; - In tax year 2011, a total of \$1,383,298 was claimed over 173 returns;